-Richard Gregory Memorial Lecture
+Richard Gregory Memorial Lecture (13 November 2018)

 Bristol Vision Institute celebrates the work and life of Professor Richard Gregory through an annual public lecture called The Richard Gregory Memorial Lecture.
-Over the years we have had the pleasure of hosting speakers from Newcastle University, NASA Ames Research Centre, University of California, Aardman Animations and the BBC Research and Development department.
+Over the years we have had the pleasure of hosting speakers from Newcastle University, NASA Ames Research Centre, University of California, Aardman Animations, Silverback Films and the BBC Research and Development department.

-Vision Researchers Colloquium
+Vision Researchers Colloquium (June 2019)

-Organised by BVI and in collaboration with GW4 (University of Bristol, Cardiff University, Bath University and Exeter University) this yearly event brings together vision researchers from a wide range of disciplines, encompassing Vision Science and Engineering.
+Organised by BVI and in collaboration with GW4 Universities of Bristol, Cardiff, Bath and Exeter this yearly event brings together vision researchers from a wide range of disciplines, encompassing Vision Science and Engineering.
 The colloquium provides an opportunity for postgraduate students, postdoctoral research associates and others at an equivalent early career stage to present their work and obtain valuable feedback in an informal conference environment.